PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-Improve-Background-Operator.md

 Show-JobData -Id 1..5
 # Hide the data from job name Job2
 Hide-JobData -Name Job2
-# Show the data for the last job we launched
+# Show the data for the last job (or jobs) we launched
 Show-JobData -Job $!
 ```